Changes to UK company law. The Economic Crime and Corporate Transparency Act.

 Anyone setting up, running, owning or controlling a company in the UK will need to verify their identity to prove they are who they claim to be.

-Over the coming months, we’ll explain when these changes will come into effect and how the identity verification process will work.
+We’re introducing identity verification in a phased approach.
+Over the coming months, we’ll explain when each of the changes will come into effect and how the identity verification process will work.
 You do not need to do anything yet.

 Who needs to verify their identity

-For new companies, all directors and people with significant control (PSCs) will need to complete identity verification.
+From autumn 2025, all new directors and people with significant control (PSCs) will need to complete identity verification.

 Identity verification will also apply to other registration types.
 For example, any members of a limited liability partnership (LLP) will also need to verify their identity.

-For existing companies, all directors (or equivalent) and PSCs will have a transition period to verify their identity with Companies House.
+For existing companies, all directors (or equivalent) and PSCs will have a 12-month transition period to verify their identity with Companies House.
+The transition period will start from autumn 2025.

-You can verify directly with Companies House, or through an authorised agent.
+You can verify directly with Companies House, or through an Authorised Corporate Service Provider (ACSP).

 Verifying your identity directly with Companies House

-Companies House authorised agents, also known as Authorised Corporate Service Providers (ACSPs), are individuals or organisations that undertake anti-money laundering (AML) supervised activity, such as:
+Authorised Corporate Service Providers (ACSPs) are individuals or organisations that undertake anti-money laundering (AML) supervised activity, such as:

 • company formation agents